 The symposium for Shifting Ground, which has been curated by Khaldi in collaboration with Rana Anani and Yara Saqfalhait, takes place over the span of five days.
 Invited scholars such as Keller Easterling, Suhad Daher Nashif, Abdul Rahim Al-Shaikh, Sophia Stamatopoulou-Robbins, Chiara Decesari and Doreen Mende as well as artists working on the publications will discuss the themes of burial grounds in Palestine, the earth as medium and various museum models that reflect the colonial context.
 The symposium will also bring together local and international artists such as Jumana Emil Abboud, Filipa César, Noor Abu Arafeh, Khaled Hourani, Khalil Rabah, Nasser Soumi and others, who will present performances, non-academic lectures and lecture performances.
 Kristine Khoury, Rasha Salti, Lawrence Abu Hamdan and Rabih Mroué will be participating remotely as they cannot enter the Palestinian Occupied Territories.
 Palestinian poet Asma'a Azaizeh, who has been trained by Mroué in Berlin, will give three of his non-academic lectures in their first presentation in Ramallah and Haifa.

-Shifting Ground is a collaboration between Sharjah Art Foundation, Khalil Sakakini Cultural Center, Ramallah Municipality and Khashabi Theatre, Haifa.
+Shifting Ground is organised by Sharjah Art Foundation in collaboration with Ramallah Municipality, Khalil Sakakini Cultural Centre and Khashabi Theatre, Haifa.

 To download the full programme please click here.